 Over the weeks and months of being with him, I cannot think of a time when I wasn’t happy.
 I woke up thinking of him and fell asleep with him.
-When I walked into whatever space he was inhabiting, his whole face lit up in joy.
-With genuine happiness of being connected to me even if it was only by molecules of air.
+When I walked into whatever space he inhabited, his entire face lit up with joy.
+With genuine happiness of being connected to me, even if it was only by molecules of air.
 He made me smile more and people smiled back.

 As my crow’s feet deepened, the cracks in my soul healed.
 The blackness that used to surround me moment to moment was now gone.
 There was a lightness in my chest, a quickness in my step.
 I judged less and healed more.
 I made time to help the stranger get her groceries in the car, to smile at the children in the restaurant, to dig my hands into the dirt, and to connect with Mother Earth while surrounded by chickens and pigs.
 I was present.

-There came a point in time when my soul had completed its healing and was overflowing with peace and happiness.
+There came a point when my soul had completed its healing and was overflowing with peace and happiness.
 I knew it was time for me to share.
 I looked at my barista and realized he knew at the same time I did.
 We spent one last night together, holding each other and releasing positive thoughts for each other and humanity into the universe.
 In the morning, he was gone.
-When I went to the kitchen there was a french press with water and tea leaves, a small mug, a container of sugar, and a napkin with a heart.
+When I went to the kitchen, there was a French press with water and tea leaves, a small mug, a container of sugar, and a napkin with a heart.